w3c/wai-wcag-em/procedure.md

 *   **Required level of confidence** — higher confidence in the evaluation results often requires evaluation of a larger sample.
 *   **Availability of prior evaluation findings** — smaller samples may be required when evaluators have access to prior evaluation findings, including test results from manual and automated accessibility testing.

 The selection carried out during this step relies initially on the exploration carried out in [Step 2: Explore the Target Product](#step2).
-The selection is also continually refined during the following [Step 4: Audit the Selected Sample](#step4), as the evaluator learns more about the particular implementation aspects of the target product.
+The selection is also continually refined during the following [Step 4: Evaluate the Selected Sample](#step4), as the evaluator learns more about the particular implementation aspects of the target product.

 #### Step 3.1: Include a Structured Sample {#step3a}